json-api-dotnet/JsonApiDotNetCore/docs/usage/openapi-client.md

 ### Visual Studio

 The easiest way to get started is by using the built-in capabilities of Visual Studio.
-The following steps describe how to generate and use a JSON:API client in C#, using our package.
+The following steps describe how to generate and use a JSON:API client in C#, combined with our NuGet package.

 1. In **Solution Explorer**, right-click your client project, select **Add** > **Service Reference** and choose **OpenAPI**.

-2. On the next page, specify the OpenAPI URL to your JSON:API server, for example: `http://localhost:14140/swagger/v1/swagger.json`.
+1. On the next page, specify the OpenAPI URL to your JSON:API server, for example: `http://localhost:14140/swagger/v1/swagger.json`.
     Specify `ExampleApiClient` as the class name, optionally provide a namespace and click **Finish**.
     Visual Studio now downloads your swagger.json and updates your project file.
     This adds a pre-build step that generates the client code.